VirtusLab/git-machete-intellij-plugin/README.md

     hotfix/add-trigger
 ```
 `develop`, `allow-ownership-link`, `build-chain`, `call-ws`, `master` and `hotfix/add-trigger` are branch names.
-Two of them (`allow-ownership-link` and `build-chain`) have custom annotation - it's some kind of short description for a given branch and it can be any text that will be displayed next to this branch - in this case, they are pull request numbers.
+Two of them, `allow-ownership-link` and `build-chain`, have a custom annotation -
+it's an arbitrary description displayed next to the given branch (in this case, pull request numbers).

-The relation between these branches is determined by indentations - here single indent is 4 spaces, but a tab can be used as well.
+The relation between these branches is determined by indentations &mdash; here single indent is 4 spaces, but a tab can be used as well.

 In the example above branches `allow-ownership-link` and `call-ws` are children of `develop` and `build-chain` is a child of `allow-ownership-link`.
-The same for `hotfix/add-trigger` and `master` - the former is a child of the latter.
+The same for `hotfix/add-trigger` and `master` &mdash; the former is a child of the latter.
 `develop` and `master` are root branches.

 When branch layout is created, Git Machete indicates a relation between parent branch and each of its child branches.
-If the edge between them is green that means child branch is in sync with its parent branch - in other words, there are no commits in parent branch that don't belong to the child.
+If the edge between them is green that means child branch is in sync with its parent branch &mdash; in other words, there are no commits in parent branch that don't belong to the child.
-But if there are some commits in the parent branch that are **not** reachable from the child, then the edge is red - we need to [rebase](#rebase) child branch onto the parent.
+But if there are some commits in the parent branch that are **not** reachable from the child, then the edge is red &mdash; you need to [rebase](#rebase) child branch onto the parent.

 Machete file editor will help you to manage `machete` file: it underlines any errors (bad indentation or nonexistent branches) and proposes branch names based on local repository branches.
 When file editing is done, you can click the button in the top right corner of the file editor to refresh the machete branch layout.